ssllabs/ssllabs-scan/ssllabs-api-docs.md

    * bit 7 (128) - blacklisted
    * bit 8 (256) - insecure signature
 * **sct** - true if the certificate contains an embedded SCT; false otherwise.
+* **mustStaple** - a number that describes the must staple feature extension status:
+   * 0 - not supported
+   * 1 - Supported, but OCSP response is not stapled
+   * 2 - Supported, OCSP response is stapled

 ### Chain ###